 Where to pay tribute today: Margaret Sanger Square is at the intersection of Mott and Bleecker Streets, where Planned Parenthood’s Margaret Sanger Center is located.
 Sanger’s original Manhattan clinic is landmarked, but it is now a private home (located at 17 West 16th Street) and closed to the public. —CCE

-Where to pay tribute today: You can pay tribute to Steinem at the wooden bench in Central Park dedicated in honor of her 80th birthday (it’s close to the Met Fifth Ave).
-There’s also Bella Abzug Way, at the intersection of Bank Street and Greenwich Avenue, which honors a Steinem contemporary and colleague. —CCE
+Where to pay tribute today: You can pay tribute to Steinem at the wooden bench in Central Park dedicated in honor of her 80th birthday (it’s close to the Met Fifth Ave). —CCE

 Where to pay tribute today: Much of Wharton’s NYC world is lost to history, though a plaque commemorates her childhood home at 14 West 23rd Street.
 Grand Central Terminal, Fifth Avenue and Madison Avenue were prominent locations in her work. —CP